bitstadium/HockeySDK-Unity-Android/README.md

 ## Introduction

-The HockeyAppUnity-Android plugin implements support for using HockeyApp in your Unity3D-Android builds.
+The HockeyAppUnity-Android plugin implements support for using HockeyApp in your Unity-Android builds.
 It easily lets you keep track of crashes that have been caused by your scripts or native Java code.

 ## Requirements